INTO-CPS-Association/pyfmu/README.md

 PyFMU is a library that allows FMUs to be implemented using in Python 3.
 Its goal is to enable rapid prototyping of a wide of FMUs for a wide range of use cases.

-Its highligts include:
+Its highlights include:

 * Supports FMI 2.0.
-* Write FMUs in high-level langauge.
+* Write FMUs in high-level language.
 * Use the extensive collection of standard and third party libraries.
 * Model description automatically generated.
 * Model can be changed without re-compilation.